andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-In dc-1 as Jane, I went to AD users and computers and double clicked cit.sel's user profile.
+In order to unlock the account, I went back to dc-1 as Jane and opened ADUC.
+From there, I double-clicked cit.sel's user profile in the _Employees OU.
 Under properties, I went to the Account tab and clicked the unlock account check box.
-I then clicked apply and okay.
+I then clicked Apply and okay.
 </p>
 <br />